abmetheny/challenge-1-refactor-repo/README.md

 # challenge-1-refactor-repo
 Repository containing the refactored solution to Rutger's Coding Bootcamp Module 1 Challenge.
+Refactored HTML and CSS files for Hoseon webpage and added a README.

 ## User Story
 AS A marketing agency